xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-COPY.PICTURE   Copies and pastes data or object
+COPY.PICTURE&nbsp;&nbsp;&nbsp;Copies and pastes data or object

-COPY.PICTURE   Creates a picture of the current selection for use in another program
+COPY.PICTURE&nbsp;&nbsp;&nbsp;Creates a picture of the current selection for use in another program

-CREATE.OBJECT   Creates an object
+CREATE.OBJECT&nbsp;&nbsp;&nbsp;Creates an object

-PASTE   Pastes cut or copied data
+PASTE&nbsp;&nbsp;&nbsp;Pastes cut or copied data

-PASTE.PICTURE   Pastes a picture of the currently copied area
+PASTE.PICTURE&nbsp;&nbsp;&nbsp;Pastes a picture of the currently copied area

 Return to [top](#H)